Medvedev–Tsitsipas rivalry: 2018 Miami Open first round

 Tsitsipas later said the "overall ambience" after the match was overly hostile.
 Of the "bullshit Russian" remark, he has said that Medvedev had been chiding him midmatch for not apologizing for hitting the net cord, but that he "did get pissed and said what I said, which I do regret".

+In another interview from 2020, both players seemed to have moved past the incident.
+Medvedev said, "I do think that it's completely normal when something like this can happen, I mean, you're going to spend fifteen years on the tour and you're going to have some hot moments".

+Tsitsipas, who was interviewed separately, said "I think it's also good for our sport to have such things...
+It makes it more colorful, more exciting for the fans, not that my intention was to do that, but you can always see things from their bright side".

-2019 ATP Finals
+2019 ATP Finals round-robin

 Tsitsipas scored his first win over Medvedev in their sixth meeting, in the group stage of the 2019 ATP Finals, an event that Tsitsipas eventually won.
 Tsitsipas never faced break point in the match, winning a close tiebreak in the first set and breaking Medvedev's serve once in the second.
-He said afterward that "It's a victory that I craved for a long time now".
+He said afterward, "It's a victory that I craved for a long time now".